British picture restorers, 1600-1950 - H

 Nigel Henderson.
 Artist and photographer, initially a picture restorer.

-Nigel Graeme Henderson (1917-1985) began his career as full-time assistant picture restorer to Helmut Ruhemann (qv) at the National Gallery, 1936-9 (The Times 24 May 1985).
+Nigel Graeme Henderson (1917-1985) began his career as apprentice picture restorer to Helmut Ruhemann (qv) in 1937 (Hamilton Kerr Institute, Ruhemann papers, apprentice agreement).
+He worked with him at the National Gallery until 1939 (The Times 24 May 1985).
 He became a well-respected artist in the 1950s, described by David Sylvester as 'a seminal figure in post-war British art' and as 'an artist who took photographs'.

 Sources: Obituary, The Times 24 May 1985; Victoria Walsh, Nigel Henderson: Parallel of Life and Art, 2001, pp.15, 154; Mel Gooding, ‘Henderson, Nigel Graeme (1917-1985)’, Oxford Dictionary of National Biography, 2004.